docker/docs/docker-hub/publish/publisher_faq.md

 scheme built into the container, the licensing scheme can be a forcing function and stop the container. (_We do not build anything into the container, it is up to the publisher_).

 ### How does a customer transition from a Trial to a Paid subscription?
-Question assumes these are two separate pulls from Docker Hub, or can they just drop in a license via Docker Hub?
+Question assumes these are two separate pulls from Docker Hub, or can they just drop in a license through Docker Hub?

 Publisher can provide two different tokens or let customers use the same token and internally map the customer to a paid plan vs a free trial.